Niagara Falls Horseshoe Falls viewed from the Canadian side at dusk, mist rising from the cataract

 Best Western Fallsview

-"The sensible Fallsview-area choice.
-Heated pool, free parking, and rates that leave room in the budget for the Hornblower and dinner at Skylon."
+"The sensible Fallsview-area choice: 243 rooms near Fallsview Casino, indoor and outdoor pools, and rates that leave budget for the boat and dinner at the Skylon."

 Best for Family in Niagara Falls

-Niagara Falls has been engineered around the family stay.
-The trick is choosing the hotel that handles four people, two suitcases, and the inevitable post-Hornblower laundry without feeling like a roadside motel.
-Our verdict: Sheraton Fallsview for the indoor waterpark connection and consistency, Embassy Suites Fallsview for two-room suites that actually fit a family, and Marriott Fallsview for the closest Falls views in town.
+Niagara Falls was engineered around the family stay.
+The trick is choosing the tower that handles four people, two suitcases, and the inevitable post-boat laundry without feeling like a roadside motel.
+Our verdict: Sheraton Fallsview for the indoor-waterpark skywalk and consistency, Embassy Suites Fallsview for two-room suites that actually fit a family, and Marriott Fallsview for one of the closest views to the brink.

 Best Pool